Get the Facts

 Don't Die of Doubt

-When an emergency strikes, hospitals are still the safest place – even during a pandemic.
+When an emergency strikes, hospitals are the safest place to be when a medical emergency strikes.
 Call 911 at the first sign of a heart attack or stroke.